Kumari-Pragati/DeCEAT/README.md

 - **SVI** – Sustainable Velocity Index
 - **GFβ** – Green F-Beta Score for eco-efficiency and quality trade-off (β ∈ {0.3, 0.6, 0.9, 1.2, 1.5, 1.8})

+The coverage reports stored in **Test Coverage Results** complement emission data to provide a holistic assessment of efficiency and accuracy trade-offs.
-All formulae, normalization steps, and complete calculation workflows are available in the Excel master sheet for reproducibility.
+All formulae, normalization steps, and complete computation workflows are detailed in the Excel master sheet.

 ---

 ## 🧪 Reproducibility

-Each model–prompt variant produces one CSV log per run, yielding a total of 20 logs (5 models × 4 prompts).
+Each model–prompt variant produces one CSV log and one coverage result file, yielding a total of 40 experimental outputs (20 emission CSVs + 20 coverage reports).
-Each log captures 33 executions per prompt variant, providing granularity for averaging and metric computation.
+Each record captures energy, runtime, and test performance across **33 executions per prompt variant**, providing sufficient granularity for averaging and metric computation.
-The merged dataset, along with the Excel metric sheet, ensures **full transparency and replicability** of the sustainability analysis.
+The merged dataset and master Excel sheet ensure **complete transparency and reproducibility** of the sustainability analysis.

 ---